By Sam Smith

 My roommate was a journalist mate first class, also surnamed Smith.
 I called him Bill and he called me Smitty.
 Some years older than I, Bill was married, had been in the Guard for some ten years and took a avuncular interest in his seaman apprentice roomie.
 Bill, it turned out, was of what I would soon learn was a familiar Coastie prototype, a competent, enjoyable and decent man without a trace of guile.
 He showed me the proper mix of spit and polish to make the toes of my black shoes glisten; he instructed me in how to make hospital corners on my bunk and how to clean the white piping on my seaman’s uniform with a toothbrush and then suck the dirt and water out with my lips and teeth.
 In return I helped Bill with his math and together we quizzed each other for the endless multiple choice exams that popped up almost daily.

 Because of the massive amount of information the Guard intended to pour into our brains within thirteen weeks, there was little time for harassment or pointless exercises.
 Between reveille at 6 am and the first class at eight, we did calisthenics, ate breakfast, cleaned our rooms, and were inspected in our fresh-never-sat-down-in whites.
 The rest of the day was mostly filled with classes and studying, with a little pro forma drilling thrown in.
 Our training vessel was a 125′ patrol vessel, the Cuyahoga, which had been built in 1927 to catch rum runners.
-Not too many years later, she would sink in minutes following a collision with a freighter in Chesapeake Bay.
+Seventeen years later, she would sink in minutes following a collision with a freighter in Chesapeake Bay.
 Like many of the Coast Guard vessels of the era, the Cuyahoga would never have passed Coast Guard inspection.
 Every major Coast Guard vessel of that time had seen service during World War II.
 On a few vessels it was said that the crews wore lifejackets to bed and wagered on whether the ship would make it back to port.

 THE CUYAHOGA BEFORE AND AFTER ITS COLLISION